thisdavej/batteryinfo-py/README.md

 This project provides cross-platform Python bindings specifically designed to access system battery information.
 Using the Rust `battery` crate as its foundation, it allows you to retrieve battery status, percent full, capacity, and more, regardless of the operating system.

+You can find more details and examples related to this project in my blog post [here](https://thisdavej.com/batteryinfo-a-rust-powered-python-package-for-laptop-battery-monitoring/).

 ## Setup

 ### Python